dvidelabs/flatcc/README.md

 in `include/flatcc/flatcc_builder.h`.
 JSON parsing is on example of an alternative use of the builder library so it may help to inspect the generated JSON parser source and runtime source.

-## The Portable Library

-The portable library is placed under `include/flatcc/portable` and is required by flatcc, but isn't strictly part of the `flatcc` project.
-It is intended as an independent light-weight header-only library to deal with compiler and platform variations.
-It is placed under the flatcc include path to simplify flatcc runtime distribution and to avoid name and versioning conflicts if used by other projects.

-The portably library includes the essential parts of the grisu3 library found in `external/grisu3`, but excludes the test cases.

-The license of portable is different from `flatcc`.
-It is mostly MIT or Apache depending on the original source of the various parts.

 ## Benchmark